 Not much in our opinion.
 Consider these facts:

-§ The 12/7/18 maps only consider flooding due to a storm surge from a Category 3 hurricane.
-A Category 4 or 5 storm would produce much greater flooding from the storm surge or rainfall.
+- The 1/29/2021 maps only consider flooding due to a storm surge from a Category 3 hurricane.
+A Category 4 or 5 storm like Hurricane Dorian in 2019 would produce much greater flooding from the storm surge or rainfall.

 Can you give an example of the inadequacy of the maps?